-- G. The organization's paddlewheel operator must prepare a credit slip whenever paddlewheel chips are returned from the paddlewheel table to the chip bank.
+G. The paddlewheel operator must prepare a credit slip whenever paddlewheel chips are returned from the paddlewheel table to the chip bank.
 The credit slip must be at least a two-part carbonless form.
-The same information must be recorded on the original and duplicate credit slip as on a fill slip under item F. The original copy of the credit slip must be deposited in the paddlewheel table drop box by the paddlewheel operator.
-The duplicate copy of the credit slip must be retained by the cashier. - H. After play has commenced, a money plunger must remain in the paddle-wheel table drop box slot while the drop box is attached to the table except when coin, currency, or forms are inserted into the drop box.
-All cash taken in on paddlewheel chips must be placed immediately into the drop box.
-No person may access the contents of the drop box prior to the drop box cash count under item I. - I. During an accounting period, the key to at least one lock securing the contents of the paddlewheel drop box must be maintained and controlled by a person who is not acting as a paddlewheel operator or paddlewheel chip and cash bank cashier during that period.
-At the close of an accounting period, the drop box shall be opened and counted by two persons, at least one of whom did not act as a paddlewheel operator or paddlewheel chip and cash bank cashier during that period. - Subp.
-13. Bet and prize payoff restrictions.
-The following bet and prize payoff restrictions apply to the conduct of paddlewheels with a paddlewheel table: - A. No person may place a bet that exceeds one or more of the following limits: - (1) \$50 in aggregate for a spin of the paddlewheel;
+The same information must be recorded on the original and duplicate credit slip as on a fill slip.
+The original copy of the credit slip must be deposited in the paddlewheel table drop box by the paddlewheel operator.
+The duplicate copy of the credit slip must be retained by the cashier.

+After play has commenced, a money plunger must remain in the paddlewheel table drop box slot while the drop box is attached to the table.
+The money plunger must be removed when coin, currency, or forms are being inserted into the drop box.
+All cash received by the paddlewheel operator for paddlewheel chips must be placed immediately into the drop box.
+The contents of the drop box shall not be accessed by any person prior to the drop box cash count.

+During the time when a paddlewheel is in play, the key to at least one lock securing the contents of the paddlewheel drop box must be kept and controlled by an employee or volunteer of the organization who is not acting as a paddlewheel operator or paddlewheel chip and cash bank cashier.

+At the end of the activity, the paddlewheel operator must remove the unopened drop box from the paddlewheel table and secure it.

+Two employees or volunteers of the organization must open the drop box and count the cash which must be verified by a third person.
+The paddlewheel operator and the chip and cash bank cashier may not count the cash together, however, one of them may count the cash.

+Subp.
+13. Bet and prize pay out restrictions.
+The following bet and prize pay out restrictions apply to the conduct of paddlewheels with a paddlewheel table:

+- A. A person shall not place a bet that exceeds one or more of the following limits:

+- (1) \$50 in aggregate for a spin of the paddlewheel;

-- (2) \$10 on a single colored number;
+- (2) \$10 on a single number;

 - (3) \$25 for a line bet; and

 - (4) \$25 on either "odd" or "even."